 a.
 Four members would be from the two major political parties, two from each party and at least one from each party must be a former/retired member of Congress,

 b.
 One from a 3rd party (the next largest national political party) and

 c.
-Four, called ”expert members,” who would have a high level of scholarly, expert or academic qualifications, achievements, authorship or experience in elections, the law of democracy and political science.
+Four, called ”expert members,” who would have a high level of expertise or academic qualifications, scholarship and authorship or experience in elections, the law of democracy and political science.
 At least two of the expert members must have never been an elected federal or state official.
 The exact criteria for expert members to be specified by Congress, but such criteria could not be changed within a year before a presidential election year nor for three years following a change in party control of both houses of Congress.

 All members would be disqualified from holding any other government office or from ever being elected to or holding any other government office in the future.

 The main objective of this selection process is to constitute a body that is independent and free of political ambition, party or special interest influence—a group that is above the fray of partisanship and can focus exclusively on democratic principles.

 The votes of at least five members of the Democracy Branch would be required for it to pass or adopt any laws, rules or regulations, issue any orders or to take any other action except for delegation of rule making set forth below.